 Virtual Learning Center

 Find resources on working, leading, and learning in any environment.
 Talent Development has curated these virtual learning opportunities with the Virginia Tech community in mind.
-Interested in tips for having inclusive conversations and exhibiting inclusive leadership, developing coaching skills for leaders and managers, communicating through disagreement, delivering feedback to employees or senior colleagues, tips for writing business emails, establishing work from home policies, boosting creativity, converting face-to-face training into digital learning, creating accessible documents in Microsoft Office, or even learning helpful computer and text neck stretching exercises, and learning the six morning habits of high performers?
+Interested in tips for having inclusive conversations, developing coaching skills for leaders and managers, communicating through disagreement, delivering feedback to employees or senior colleagues, tips for writing business emails, strategic thinking, managing conflict, leading yourself, converting face-to-face training into digital learning, helpful computer and text neck stretching exercises, and learning the six morning habits of high performers?
 Explore these and other self-paced opportunities on the Virtual Learning Center page.

 To get started, select each category below to begin a virtual learning journey!
 Be sure to review the online content, any associated exercise files, and key takeaways or job aids to apply the information for continuous professional development.
 Certificates of completion should be available for all LinkedIn Learning courses.

 New content is being added on a regular basis, so check the Virtual Learning Center often to aid in your professional development.

 Take a look at How to Use LinkedIn Learning (43m) before diving into the content in the Talent Development Virtual Learning Center.
 LinkedIn Learning bridges the gap between the next career wanted and the skills that might be needed.
 Learn in a self-paced environment with the LinkedIn library of 5,000+ creative, business, and technology courses on subjects from art to Zen.
 Learn how to find the best courses to take using recommendations and search tools, explore learning paths, play and pause training videos, use transcripts and exercise files, and customize to get the best learning experience.